lkcormack/EasyAsPy/PracticeProblems/006_PP_Operators.md

 ### Practice Puzzles: Operators and Logical Comparisons

+Start a new notebook for this exercise.
+Keep it neat and explain what you’re doing (which puzzle you’re on and whatever else you’d like to say!) using markdown cells.

 ---

 To start, set the following variables in your notebook for this homework: